hanlizhang/first-move/README.md

 # First Move

-First Move is a private, mobile-first web app for people who notice they are stuck in passive scrolling or inactivity but still find it difficult to switch into something intentional.
-It reduces the next decision to one small action, a bounded period of time, and a neutral choice about what comes next.
+First Move is a private cross-platform product with a Next.js Web app and an Expo React Native Mobile app.
+It helps people who notice they are stuck in passive scrolling or inactivity reduce the next decision to one small action, a bounded period of time, and a neutral choice about what comes next.

 The app is inspired by behavioral activation and intentional-use design.
 It is not medical treatment, a diagnostic tool, or a substitute for professional care, and it makes no claim to stimulate or repair the brain.